logzio/documentation/docs/user-guide/log-management/troubleshooting/understanding-invalid-log-errors.md

 ![Fail log example](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana/logzio-index-fail.png)

-When a specific log type encounters too many mapping parsing exceptions, the system will either eliminate the problematic field or flatten and rename it.
+When a specific log type encounters too many mapping parsing exceptions, the problematic field will either be eliminated or flatten and renamed by the support team.

 If a field is removed, its data is stored in a new entry called `logzio_removed_fields`, which holds all removed entries for that log type and their corresponding values for reference.